Espressif ESP32-H2

 In order to enable this feature, the following options must be enabled in the NuttX configuration:

-and, optionally, CONFIG_ALLSYMS
+CONFIG_SCHED_BACKTRACE, CONFIG_DEBUG_SYMBOLS and, optionally, CONFIG_ALLSYMS.

 Note